tpascua11/Wizard-Guide/README.md

 ### Completed Features

-- **Player Movement:** The basic player movement mechanics have been implemented
+- **Player Movement:** The basic player movement mechanics for dinosaur, I made it.

-- **Enemy AI:** Simple enemy AI has been integrated,.
+- **Simple Slime Enemy:** Simple slime AI has been made.

 - **Dialogue Interaction:** The project was in progress with the implementation of dialogue interaction within the game, enriching the narrative and player engagement.